narval-xyz/armory/README.md

 Name](./packages/nestjs-shared/src/lib/module/open-telemetry/service/trace.service.ts)
 adopted conventions.

+### Debugging

+If you want to debug traces, the best way is to run `make docker/otel/up` and check the Jaeger UI at http://localhost:16686.

+In contrast, if you want to debug application instrumentation, open the `.env` file and set `OTEL_LOG_LEVEL=debug` to have a better view of what the SDK is doing.

 ## Troubleshooting

 ### DB URL in env variable fails when using `docker run`, but works when running outside docker